juderozario08/PersonalWebsite/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a personal project to learn how to use React with Vite.
+This is also going to my personal portfolio.